kammitama5/kammitama5.github.io/_posts/2018-3-8-Thursday-March-8th.md

 - Really, really thorough.
 It was about at least four hours.
 I got great insight into PL Research and what I would need to strengthen my application.
 Specifically, I've been advised to just apply to a PhD Program.
 - It helped a *lot* in strengthening my application and I have four pages of notes of insights I got that were really, really valuable.
 I can't thank this particular computer scientist enough.
-It really meants a lot.
+It really meant a lot.

 ## That's about it!